 The amount of financial assistance and other support provided to HEOP participants is dependent on need as determined by the institution and the program, within the state guidelines.
-Awards are disbursed each semester and credited to the student's account.
+Awards are

 TUITION ASSISTANCE PROGRAM (TAP)

 New York State residents may apply for TAP by completing the FAFSA, releasing the information to New York State and indicating at least one New York State school on the form.
 NYSHESC receives the FAFSA data and sends a preprinted Express Tuition Assistance Program Application (ETA) to the student's address.
 The student must review, add and change the information only as needed.
 All students (spouse/parents) must sign and return the Express Tuition Assistance Program Application (ETA) in the envelope provided.
 Students are also able to apply online at www.tapweb.org.